PerOve/SPALM/docs/index.md

 Invoke-SPALMCleanup -SourceSite "https://contoso.sharepoint.com/sites/source" -TargetSite "https://contoso.sharepoint.com/sites/target" -BackupBeforeChanges -BackupPath "./backups" -WhatIf
 ```

-## CI/CD Pipeline
+## GitHub Actions CI/CD

-SPALM includes an Azure DevOps pipeline definition (`src/pipelines/azure-pipelines.yml`) that implements a full DEV-TEST-PROD workflow.
+SPALM uses GitHub Actions for its CI/CD workflow, implementing a full DEV-TEST-PROD deployment pipeline.
+The workflow configuration is located in `.github/workflows/build-and-deploy.yml`.

-The pipeline includes the following stages:
+The workflow includes the following jobs:

+1. **Build**:

-1. **Build**: Build the SPALM modules and scripts
+   - Build the SPALM modules and scripts
-2. **Test**: Run Pester tests to validate the modules
+   - Run Pester tests to validate the modules
-3. **Deploy_DEV**: Deploy to the DEV environment
-4. **Deploy_TEST**: Deploy to the TEST environment
-5. **Deploy_PROD**: Deploy to the PROD environment
+   - Upload test results and build artifacts

+2. **Deploy**:
+   - Triggered manually via workflow dispatch with environment selection
+   - Downloads the built SPALM module
+   - Connects to SharePoint using the Azure App credentials
+   - Deploys changes based on the target environment:
+     - DEV/TEST: Performs automated migration
+     - PROD: Generates a migration plan for review

-### Pipeline Variables
+### GitHub Secrets

-The pipeline requires the following variables to be defined in Azure DevOps:
+The workflow requires the following secrets to be defined in your GitHub repository:

+- `AZURE_APP_CLIENT_ID`: Client ID of the Azure App registration
-- `TestSiteUrl`: URL of the test site
+- `AZURE_APP_CLIENT_SECRET`: Client Secret of the Azure App registration
+- `AZURE_APP_TENANT_ID`: Tenant ID where the Azure App is registered
-- `TestUsername`: Username for the test site
+- `DEV_SITE_URL`: URL of the development SharePoint site
-- `TestPassword`: Password for the test site
+- `TEST_SITE_URL`: URL of the test SharePoint site
-- `DevSiteUrl`: URL of the DEV site
+- `PROD_SITE_URL`: URL of the production SharePoint site
-- `DevClientId`: Client ID for the DEV site
-- `DevClientSecret`: Client secret for the DEV site
+- `SOURCE_SITE_URL`: URL of the source/template SharePoint site

+### Triggering Deployments

+1. Go to your GitHub repository
+2. Navigate to the "Actions" tab
+3. Select the "Build and Test SPALM" workflow
+4. Click "Run workflow"
+5. Select the target environment (dev, test, or prod)
+6. Click "Run workflow" to start the deployment

+For more information on setting up the required Azure App with appropriate permissions, see the [Azure App Setup](azure-app-setup.md) guide.

 - `TestSiteUrl`: URL of the TEST site
 - `TestClientId`: Client ID for the TEST site
 - `TestClientSecret`: Client secret for the TEST site